LucasSikora/LND-Project/README.md

-Files are for the art project on the Living New Deal dataset as part of my reserach assistantship.
-Datasets are not allowed to be shared publically.
+Files are for the art project on the Living New Deal dataset as part of my research with Dr. Sharon Musher.
+Datasets are not allowed to be shared publically but the information contained within can be accessed at https://livingnewdeal.org/map/.